Karuizawa Forest Seasons Villa: A Private Retreat Near Tokyo

 - Don’t forget to show consideration for others to avoid scrambling for seats.

 Many fireworks festivals can be enjoyed for free by bringing a picnic blanket or mat.
 But there is still a possibility that you won’t secure a seat if you don’t stake out a spot hours before the fireworks festival begins.
-That’s why the number of people that reserve paid viewing seats has increased in the past few years.
+That’s why the number of people who reserve paid viewing seats has increased in the past few years.

 The Best Way to Enjoy Paid Seating